-- (a) Understand and explain the essential elements of a valid contract of insurance. - (b) Understand and explain some of the key legal consequences of entering into a contract of insurance. - (c) Understand and explain the legal duties that are imposed upon the insurer and the insured, and the consequences that flow if these duties are breached. - (d) Understand and explain how certain statutes regulate insurance law. - (e) Understand and explain the scope and application of the Road Accident Fund Act. - (f) Apply the knowledge acquired during the course to solve practical problems with regard to insurance contracts and claims from the Road Accident Fund.
+- (a) Understand and explain the essential elements of a valid contract of insurance. - (b) Understand and explain some of the key legal consequences of entering into a contract of insurance. - (c) Understand and explain the legal duties that are imposed upon the insurer and the insured, as well as the consequences that flow if these duties are breached. - (d) Understand and explain how certain statutes regulate insurance law.